HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 With the advent of [Core Web Vitals](https://web.dev/articles/vitals) (CWV), allowing the ability to quantify performance of non-AMP pages, the requirement for AMP to gain valuable real estate in search results, like Top Stories, has gone, as has much of the upside.

-That’s why it’s a little surprising there was a slight uptick in the percentage of pages containing the `amp` html attribute.
+That's why it's a little surprising there was a slight uptick in the percentage of pages containing the `amp` html attribute.
 In 2024, it went up to 0.27% for mobile crawls compared to 0.19% in 2022.
 The desktop crawls, however, dropped to just 0.04%, down from 0.07% in 2022.

 It's worth noting these figures are relatively tiny, so the changes might not be statistically relevant, but they do point to low adoption of the technology.